-Unfortunately since using hydrogen is such a new concept, there’s nowhere you can buy hydrogen like you can buy gas.
+Unfortunately, since using hydrogen is such a new concept, there’s nowhere you can buy hydrogen like you can buy gas.
 If you wanted to use hydrogen for your truck, that’s likely something you’d have to talk to your trucking carrier about.

 There aren’t many trucking companies that use hydrogen as fuel yet.
 However, earlier this year the President of Volvo, Roger Alm, talked about how the use of hydrogen will be efficient for long-distance driving.
-Volvo also has started to test the use of hydrogen in their trucks and they plan for commercialization at the end of the decade.
+Volvo has also started to test the use of hydrogen in their trucks and they plan for commercialization at the end of the decade.

 How is Hydrogen Fuel Better for the Environment

-Hydrogen fuel-celled cars don’t emit greenhouse gases which makes them much better for the environment than normal fuel sources.
+Hydrogen fuel-celled cars don’t emit greenhouse gasses which makes them much better for the environment than normal fuel sources.
 These trucks can also refuel faster and drive farther than typical diesel-fueled trucks.
 In 2014, semi-trucks were found on average to get 7.2 MPG (miles per gallon).
 This is not a large upgrade from the 70s when trucks were found to only get about 5.6 MPG.
 There are a lot of things that impact a truck’s fuel usage like going up and down hills, how much the truck is towing, the wind, and more.

 When traveling uphill, a truck’s MPG can get as low as 2.9, which is incredibly expensive when you consider current gas prices.
 Diesel fuel engines are obviously different from a regular car engine and they are designed to run nonstop.
 Though they can run nonstop they shouldn’t.
 For every hour that a diesel engine idles, it burns a gallon of diesel fuel.
 You can imagine that a traffic jam would severely deplete your fuel in just a few hours.